bsdpot/pot-book/docs/Installation.md

     ZFS is mandatory, so if you don't know what it is or you don't have a ZFS pool, please consider to read this [quick guide](https://www.freebsd.org/doc/handbook/zfs-quickstart.html).

 ## FreeBSD version
-`pot` is mainly developed on CURRENT, but it's mainly tested and used on 12.1.
+`pot` is usually developed on CURRENT, but it's mainly tested and used on 12.1.
 It should work also on 11.3, even if the kernel has to be rebuild, to activate `VNET(9)`, via the `VIMAGE` option.
 If you want to use FreeBSD 11.3, please follow the instruction reported on the [handbook](https://www.freebsd.org/doc/handbook/kernelconfig.html) to build a custom kernel with the `VIMAGE` option enabled.